wxli3388/Splendor/README.md

 # Splendor
-Only autoplay for four computers now
+Only autoplay for four computers now.

 # To-Do List
-1. Add websocket command to support battling online
+1. Add websocket commands to support battling online.
-2. Add frontend UI to choose cards or gems
+2. Add frontend UI to choose cards or gems.
+3. Add scoreboard when game finish.

 # How to use
 Start go server